Tourist in the cathedral of Santa Cruz in Cadiz, Andalusia

 It’s dinner time, and time for a last experience that’ll leave you with good memories of Cadiz.

 The tapas bars of Calle Zorillo are a brilliant option for dinner, and a great opportunity to try all sorts of different typical dishes.
-Calle San Félix, Calle La Palma and the Plaza del Tío de la Tiza in the La Viña neighbourhood are famous for the little fried fish known as pescaíto frito (be sure to try the shrimp omelette), and in summer one of the most typical of local dishes: mackerel with piriñaca (a mix of finely chopped tomato, peppers and onion with extra virgin olive oil and sherry vinegar).
+Also in La Viña neighborhood the streets of San Félix and La Palma and the Plaza del Tío de la Tiza square are famous for their fried fish (you must try their traditional shrimp omelette) and in summer one of the typical dishes of Cadiz gastronomy: mackerel with “piriñaca” (minced tomato, pepper and onion with virgin olive oil and sherry vinegar).

-In the evening you could also take a guided tour to discover the legends and mysteries of the city, or perhaps see at show at one of the Flamenco bars.
+At night you could also take a guided tour to get know all about the legends and mysteries of the city, or perhaps see at show at one of the Flamenco bars.

 Places not to be missed